alexej-schelle/Idr-Web-Spiders/README.md

 It works for Websites, Mobile Compatible Websites and Standalone Mobile Compatible Websites and uses Public Canonical Tags, Meta Viewports and HTTP Headers.

-Simply place this line of Java Script Code intoo the header section of your web content: <br>
+Simply place this line of Java Script Code into the header section of your web content: <br>

 <script type="text/javascript" src="http://www.krealix.de/yourdomainname/idr_web_crawlers.js"></script>